Arrudaemerson06/Arrudaemerson06/README.md

 ## Olá!
-Eu sou o Arruda, desenvolvedor fullstack Jr.
+Eu sou o Arruda, Engenheiro de dados Jr.
-## Sou estudante de Ciência da Computação e também curso desenvolvimento de software na [Cubos Academy](https://github.com/cubos-academy).
-## Atualmente estou aprimorando meus conhecimentos em banco de dados SQL e noSQL, e no frontend estou praticando React.

 <!---
 Arrudaemerson06/Arrudaemerson06 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.